willstocks/FiraCode2iScript/README.md

-# Fira Code v2 + iScript
+# Fira Code v5.2 + iScript
-A mish-mash of Fira Code v2 and iScript
+A mish-mash of Fira Code v5.2 and iScript

-I was originally using https://github.com/kencrocken/FiraCodeiScript, however it hasn't been updated in a while and [Fira Code](https://github.com/tonsky/FiraCode) has had a fairly significant update since with some amazing new ligatures.
+I was originally using https://github.com/kencrocken/FiraCodeiScript, however it hasn't been updated in a while and [Fira Code](https://github.com/tonsky/FiraCode) has had a LOAD of really useful updates to it since that I wanted to make use of.

+Originally this was Fira Code v2 + iScript, however Fira Code has now had multiple releases since.
+At some point, I may apply a _minor_ rename to the font to remove the Two/2 so the naming is a bit more... relevant!

 Really simple to install - download the three `.ttf` files and install them on your system.